The Yummy Life

 Honey is an optional substitute.

 You can substitute honey for the corn syrup in this recipe, although you don't need as much--honey is much sweeter than corn syrup.
 However, it will give the sauce a distinctive honey taste.
 It's a matter of individual taste whether that's a good or a bad thing.
-I prefer the corn syrup version; the honey version is different, but still good.
+I prefer the corn syrup and agave syrup versions; the honey version is different, but still good.
 In my opinion anyway.
 The recipe includes both versions, so you can choose.

 Instant espresso or coffee granules--the secret ingredient.